josswe26/pura-vida-spa/README.md

 ### 2.5.
 404 Error Page
 ![404 error page image](assets/readme-files/404-error-page.png)

-*  This single page is being shown in the case the customer enters an incorrect address into the address bar.
+*  This single page is being shown in case the customer enters an incorrect address into the address bar.
 It contains a link to the landing page.

 ## 3. Technologies Used